 First let’s edit /etc/sysconfig/network.
 Here w e will need to tell the system to turn on networking, the hostname of the machine and the gateway.
 Open the file in your favorite text editor and add or change the following lines.
 Of course you will need to make sure the configuration matches your system, this is just an example.

-Now save and close that file.
-Let's move on to editing the /etc/sysconfig/network-scripts/ifcfg-eth0 file.
+Let’s move on to editing the /etc/sysconfig/network-scripts/ifcfg-eth0 file.
 Open the file in your favorite text editor and add or change the following lines.

 Now that the network interface is taken care of we need the final important piece of the puzzle, DNS.
 Without DNS you will not be able to go to a website by name, on connect to anything else on the network unless you know the IP address.
 To tell the system what DNS servers to use we edit the /etc/resolv.conf file.
 Open the file in your favorite editor and add or change the following lines (search line is optional).